 Take Advantage Free Admission for Kids in San Diego

-Every October, San Diego runs a special promotion perfect for SoCal families, or families planning a trip to the area.
-Kids are free at more than 100 museums, amusement parks restaurants and activities (usually with a paying adult).
+Every October, San Diego runs a special promotion perfect for SoCal families, or families planning a trip to Southern California.
+Kids get free admission to more than 100 museums, amusement parks restaurants and activities (usually with a paying adult).
 If you live in Los Angeles or Orange County, you can take a quick day trip, or do a mini overnight getaway.

 This list covers all of the kids free promotions in San Diego.
 Since San Diego is one of our favorite weekend getaways, I’ll share some of my favorite activities in case you need help narrowing down your options.